Hecatron/grbd.github.io/content/posts/code/gtksharp.2.glade.md

   * Drag and drop a fixed control inside the Window Control
   * Drag and drop a button and TextEntry control into the fixed area

-One important thing to note for the current version of GTKSharp pulled from Nuget (3.1.3) This requires the GTK+ version of the glade file to be set to 3.14
+One important thing to note for the current version of GtkSharp pulled from NuGet (3.1.3) This requires the GTK+ version of the glade file to be set to 3.14

   * Select File -> Properties
   * Under Toolkit version required: change this from 3.16 to 3.14

 At this point you can save your new glade file to anywhere you want.
-Later on we'll be using this with GTKSharp and Visual Studio
+Later on we'll be using this with GtkSharp and Visual Studio

 ## Copying Across MSYS Files

 One of the things I noticed when running glade files from .Net is that the application can have problems finding schema and icon files normally associated with GLib when using for example a FileChooserButton

-There's some more information over at this github link: <https://github.com/openmedicus/gtk-sharp/issues/6>
+There's some more information over at this GitHub link: <https://github.com/openmedicus/gtk-sharp/issues/6>

 The quick fix to this is just to copy and paste some directories from MSYS into ProgamData under windows